LDeer03/web-dev-hw/assignment_12/README.md

 14. What is the difference between display: block, display: inline, and display: inline-block?

-Block:
+Block: Turns inline elements into block elements.
+Good to create vertical navigation bars out of lists.

-Inline:
+Inline: forces elements to act like inline elements.
+Can only change the horizontal properties.

-Inline-block:
+Inline-block: Respects horizontal and vertical properties.
+Must set width.

 15. Free Response: Summarize your work cycle for this assignment.

 This week was a little different of a process because there was so much review.
-I read the assignment, built and launched the site, read the material,
+I read the assignment, built and launched the site, read the material, and then watched the video.
+I had to change quite after watching the video.
+I don't remember seeing anything about a font or menu css.
+But, got it in.